-- A headrest must be installed.
-The headrest optionally supplied for this mobility device by Invacare is perfectly suitable for use during transport. - The headrest must be adjusted to the user's ear height.
+- It is recommended to use a headrest during transport.
+The Invacare headrest for this mobility device (available as an option) is the perfect solution for use during transport. - The headrest must be adjusted to the user's ear height.

 Seat belts may not be held at a distance from the user's body using parts of the mobility device such as armrests or wheels.